What to do when photos and images fail to open after recovery?

 4. Select File from the top of your menu and click on Save from the dropdown menu.

-6. Now the image gets saved in PNG format and you can open this in any application.
+6. Now, the image gets saved in PNG format, and you can open this in any application.

 Method 2: Change the format by renaming the image

-1. Begin by right clicking the image and selecting Rename.
+1. Begin by right-clicking the image and selecting Rename.

 2. Delete the file format .jpg and replace it with (any) format of your choice (say, .png).

-3. Hit Enter.
-It is done.
+3. Hit Enter and It’s done.

 How to recover photos and images that are inaccessible?